sergeballif/NSC-Math-181/Syllabus.md

 A successful Math 181 student will demonstrate evidence of mastery of each of the following learning  outcomes:

 1. Calculate and Interpret Average Rates of Change
-    (a) Numerically calculate an average rate of change from context.
+  1. Numerically calculate an average rate of change from context.
-    (b) Use correct units.
+  1. Use correct units.
-    (c) Explain the meaning of an average rate of change in context.
+  1. Explain the meaning of an average rate of change in context.
-    (d) Describe the visual representation of average rates of change.
+  1. Describe the visual representation of average rates of change.

 2. Approximating Instantaneous Rates of Change
     * Accurately describe average rates of change as approximations for the derivative (instantaneous rate of change).